joanterm/Motivational-Panel/README.md

 * A headers authorization request was made to the quotes component to make it into a private route, accessible only when the JWT token is verified.
 * Error handling middleware was created to display backend errors on the client end when wrong credentials are entered during login.
 * Error handling middleware was created to display backend errors on the client side when certain requirements are not met during registration.
+* A Favorites Component was added, and a backed database model was updated to include favorites data in reference to the quotes data.
+* Toggling of favorites with POST and DELETE requests was added to the Quotes component to add/delete  from favorites.
+* DELETE request was added to the Favorites component to delete quotes from favorites.
+* The application was styled using CSS.

 To run the server-side:
 ```bash